rj-chap/CFWorkshop/README.md

 # Where's the GOOD stuff?
 In the days leading up to the workshop, this repo will be updated with a PowerPoint including step-by-step instructions for the workshop.
 Until that time, this README should suffice as a "you need these things!" sort of deal.

+**I will make the malware samples available on my Website on Monday, 2019/08/05.
+You can download the zip file I will make available ahead of class, or I will provide it on USB drives the day of the workshop.**

 # Pre-requisites -- Can I Kick It?
 (Yes, You Can!)

 This workshop will cover the file formats for both PDF and Office (e.g. docx) files.
 If you've never analyzed such a file for maliciousness, fear not!
 We'll be covering the basics.
 If you have programming/scripting experience, great.
 If not, don’t worry.
 If you have worked to deobfuscate code, fantastic.
 If not, meh.